There is a lot of confusion online as to whether NMN (nicotinamide mononucleotide) can increase the risk for cancer.

 NMN does not cause cancer.

-However, if one already has cancer, NMN could theoretically accelerate cancer growth, just like many other healthy substances that are necessary for proper cell function, like B vitamins, zinc, iron, glucose, amino acids from protein, etc.
+However, if one already has cancer, NMN could theoretically accelerate cancer growth, just like many other substances that are necessary for proper cell function, like B vitamins, zinc, iron, glucose, amino acids from protein, etc.

 This makes sense: substances that are good for normal healthy cells will also be good for growth-hungry cancer cells.